CEPLAB200: 6 Month,

 Power Plant Equipment Operations

-Gain practical, supervised experience with high-pressure boilers, turbines, compressors, and more
+Gain practical experience working with high-pressure boilers, turbines, compressors, and other industrial equipment.

 System Operations & Maintenance